votingsystem/votingsystem/currency-server/README.md

     /var/log/wildfly/currency-server

-you must put the permissions of the directory of appropriate form to the user executing Wildlfy
+you must put the permissions of the directory of appropriate form to the user executing Wildfly